Ask Adobe Design: How are you using Adobe Firefly?

 “The ability to create any scene I can dream up has really opened possibilities for the types of stories and analogies I use in internal demos.”

-Kelsey Mah Smith, Experience Designer, Machine Intelligence & New Technologies
+Kelsey Mah Smith, Experience Designer, Machine Intelligence & New Technology

 “Part of my job is to shed light on the unknown, to tell stories rooted in research, trends, and an understanding of user needs.
 I often create decks and designs to share abstract and broad concepts with other teams which require visual analogies to set the stage and strengthen my narrative.
 Standard deck templates felt stale and didn’t do much to support the variety of stories and concepts that I wanted to convey.
 Whenever I needed to customize a deck, I would search on stock or create illustrations on my own.
 It was time consuming to get the right images, textures, and illustrations I needed.